 No, no, no, you aren’t bad.
 No one is a bad dog mom or dog dad for feeding kibble.
 It should be your choice what to feed your dog.
 As a responsible pet parent, it’s also your choice to learn the reality of what dogs should be eating instead of extruded cereal bits.
 Since my dogs have been consuming their food, treats, and supplements for over 20 years, I decided to become an ambassador for the Dr. Harvey’s brand.
 Here’s why: my dogs live longer, healthier lives and are able to fight off illness better.

 I am frequently asked which of the Dr. Harvey foods is best for a dog.
 Like people, every dog is different.
-Dr. Harvey’s isn’t typical dog food, it doesn’t take forever to prepare, you don’t need to visit a fancy store nor chop up raw meat (unless that’s your thing) for your dog to enjoy it.
+Dr. Harvey’s isn’t typical dog food, it doesn’t take forever to prepare, and you don’t need to visit a fancy store nor chop up raw meat (unless that’s your thing) for your dog to enjoy it.
 It literally takes me under a minute to prepare my dog a fresh bowl of food every day of his life.
 Refer back to that kibble vs. fresh food image above.
-He loves the the smell and taste, I love that he’s happy and healthy for it.
+He loves the smell and taste, I love that he’s happy and healthy for it.

 Basic Dog Food Primer

-The pet industry likes to throw fancy terms around while using trendy sounding words on packaging.
+The pet industry likes to throw fancy terms around while using trendy-sounding words on packaging.
 Here are a few:

 Human grade refers to a finished product that is deemed legally suitable, safe, and FDA-approved for consumption by a human.

-Feed grade refers to the quality of a finished product which is not suitable for consumption by humans according to FDA standards.
+Feed grade refers to the quality of a finished product that is not suitable for consumption by humans according to FDA standards.
 It is only legally allowed to be served to animals because of the ingredients it contains or how it has been processed.
-Further, it may include by-products, chemicals, fillers, and parts from “4D” meats: animals which are dying, diseased, disabled, or deceased. (re-read that last sentence very carefully.
+Further, it may include by-products, chemicals, fillers, and parts from “4D” meats: animals that are dying, diseased, disabled, or deceased. (re-read that last sentence very carefully.
 Did you shudder as we did?)

-Now hold onto your hats, here comes big news: Dogs have no nutritional requirement for dietary carbohydrates, yet kibble has a very high percentage of carbs.
+Now hold onto your hats, here comes the big news: Dogs have no nutritional requirement for dietary carbohydrates, yet kibble has a very high percentage of carbs.
 It’s not easy to find the carb content in dog food because it isn’t required on the label.
 Fun times!
-To roughly calculate the percentage of carbohydrate in a dog food, look at the guaranteed analysis on the label, and subtract the amount of protein, fat, moisture, and ash from 100 percent; the carb content is what’s left over.
+To roughly calculate the percentage of carbohydrate in a dog food, look at the guaranteed analysis on the label and subtract the amount of protein, fat, moisture, and ash from 100 percent; the carb content is what’s left over.
 (You may have to contact the company to get the food’s ash content; it’s not required on the label, either.)
-Not all carbs are bad and we could write a mini novel on the topic.
+Not all carbs are bad, and we could write a mini-novel on the topic.
 Bottom line: the “ideal” carbohydrate amount a dog should consume varies by dog.
 Just like people!
 Carbs are not an enemy, but everything in moderation.
 Dogs with cancer should not be consuming large amounts of carbs or sugar, so there’s that.